Swapnil-jain/TuneSculptor/README.md

 8. Paste this generated password in `notification/k8s/notification-secret.yaml` along with your email.

+# API Definition
 Run the application through the following API calls:

-# API Definition

 - **Login Endpoint**
 `POST http://mp3converter.com/login`
 Use Postman for selecting 'Basic Auth' and give username and password, the default being: personalprojectsample@gmail.com and Admin123

   Expected output: success! and a JWT token.

 - **Upload Endpoint**
-`POST http://mp3converter.com/upload` along with headers in format of `Authorization: Bearer <insert JWT Token>` and a file body containing the mp4 file.
+`POST http://mp3converter.com/upload` along with headers in format of `Authorization: Bearer <insert JWT Token>` and a body containing the mp4 file.

   Check if you received the ID on your email.